 Provence villas with pools, luxury cottages, gites for hire, vacation rental and holiday accommodation to rent.
 House lettings and holidays in Provence homes with pool are our speciality.
-For a perfect holiday villa in the south of France, Provence is a region blessed with a marvelous climate year round.
+For a perfect holiday villa in the south of France, Provence is a region blessed with a marvellous climate year round.

 The region is hugely varied with the Alpes de Haute Provence and the Alpilles being particularly spectacular and mountainous with a number of large towns including Apt, Salon en Provence and Orange.
 The Vaucluse and Bouches du Rhone are not short of spectacle with the “calanques” at Cassis and the Mont Saint Victoire just two examples of extravagant scenery whilst Avignon, Aix en Provence and Marseille are large, historic cities with a huge amount to see including the Palais des Papes, the Cezanne circuit and the old harbour.